psevestre/openid-fapi/Financial_API_WD_002.md

 after the Client has exchanged the authorization code for a token and sent an "execute payment" request with the access token to a protected endpoint.

+### 8.9 JWKS URIs
+This profile requires both Clients and Authorization Servers to verify payloads with keys from the other party.
+The AS verifies request objects and `private_key_jwt` assertions.
+The Client verifies ID Tokens and authorization response JWTs.
+For AS's this profile strongly recommends the use of JWKS URI endpoints to distribute public keys.
+For Clients this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [RFC7591] and [RFC7592].

+The definition of the AS jwks_uri can be found in [RFC8414], while the definition of the Client jwks_uri can be found in [RFC7591].

+In addition, this profile

+1. requires that jwks_uri endpoints shall be served over TLS;
+1. recommends that JOSE headers for x5u and jku should not be used;
+1. recommends that the JWK set does not contain multiple keys with the same `kid`.

 ## 9. Privacy considerations

 * When claims related to the subject are returned in the ID Token in the front channel,